thekwilson/kubernetesdemo/README.md

 * Deployed to a private VNet (Advanced Networking with CNI)
 * Integratd with Azure Active Directory (AAD) for RBAC Authorization
 * The primary scripts to run are:
-    * [BuildBaslineVNET4CNI.sh](BuildBaslineVNET4CNI.sh) (OPTIONAL) - script to automate creating an RG with a VNET & Subnet for hosting AKS.
+    * [BuildBaselineVNET4CNI.sh](BuildBaselineVNET4CNI.sh) (OPTIONAL) - script to automate creating an RG with a VNET & Subnet for hosting AKS.
 You can skip this script if you have existing resources.
     * [CreateAADApps.sh](CreateAADApps.sh) (OPTIONAL) - script to automate the creation of AAD App Registrations & service principals needed to support the integration of AAD for Kubernetes RBAC security.
 You can skip this if you want to use existing accounts registrations/sps or manually create these in AAD.
-    * [buildADAKSCluster.sh](buildADAKSCluster.sh) - primary script to call the command to create the AKS Cluster
+    * [buildAADAKSCluster.sh](buildAADAKSCluster.sh) - primary script to call the command to create the AKS Cluster

 Example #2: Secure Objects in Kubernetes with AAD by:
 * Creating a Custom Role in Azure to support AAD User/Group Kubernetes credential access with reduced permissions